 Our core area includes City of London, Hackney, Newham, Tower Hamlets, Bedfordshire and Luton (since April 2015).
 We also deliver numerous services to many other people further afield.

-They include specialist services in north east London, Hertfordshire and Essex; psychological therapies in Richmond and an award-winning specialist mother and baby psychiatric unit in Homerton that receives referrals from all across the south east.
+They include specialist services in north east London, and an award-winning specialist mother and baby psychiatric unit in Homerton that receives referrals from all across the south east.

 Foundation trust status